4 skiers dead, 4 rescued after avalanche in Utah backcountry | NewsChannel 3-12

 The location where the avalanche occurred is a “very popular backcountry ski area,” Cutler told CNN, adding that it has “been under very high-risk avalanche conditions recently.”

-Wilson Basin is by Mill Creek Canyon, about 20 miles southwest of Salt Lake City.
+Wilson Basin is by Millcreek Canyon, about 20 miles southeast of Salt Lake City.

 The Utah Avalanche Center said in a tweet Saturday morning that there were “dangerous avalanche conditions.”

-Note: A previous version of this story incorrectly stated Jenny Wilson’s title.
-She is the mayor of Salt Lake County.